Grady Jarrett

-Grady Jarrett (born April 28, 1993) is an American football defensive end for the Atlanta Falcons of the National Football League (NFL).
-He played college football at Clemson.
+Grady Jarrett (born April 28, 1993) is an American professional football defensive tackle for the Chicago Bears of the National Football League (NFL).
+He played college football for the Clemson Tigers and was drafted by the Atlanta Falcons in the 5th round of the 2015 NFL draft.

-Early years
+Early life

 Jarrett attended Rockdale County High School in Conyers, Georgia, where he was a two-time All-state selection.
 A four-year starter on both sides of the ball, he had 198 tackles, 63 tackles for a loss, and 27.5 sacks over his last two years.
 He was a three-time All-regional selection on defense and second-team All-region on offense as a senior, as well as a three-time selection as the team's top defensive player after compiling 101 tackles (31.5 for a loss) and nine sacks.
 He also played in the North-South All-Star game in Georgia and Florida Maxx Scout All-Star Bowl; in the two games combined, he had 17 tackles, seven tackles for loss, 3.5 sacks, and three caused fumbles.

 In addition, Jarrett was also a member of the school's wrestling team; he was fourth in the state as a junior and won the state heavyweight title as a senior.
 Also a top performer in track & field, Jarrett won the state title in the shot put as a senior with a throw of 15.46 meters (50-6).

 Jarrett was rated by Rivals.com as a three-star recruit.
 He was rated the No. 41 defensive tackle in the nation by Scout.com.
 He committed to Clemson University to play college football.

 College career

 Jarrett attended Clemson from 2011 to 2014.
 As a true freshman, he appeared in nine games, making two tackles.
 As a sophomore, Jarrett started 11 of 13 games.
 He had 49 tackles and had two sacks.
 As a starter his junior season, he had 83 tackles and two sacks in 13 games.
-He again started all 13 games during his senior season, recording 73 tackles and 1.5 sacks and was named first-team All-ACC in recognition of his successful senior season.
+He again started all 13 games during his senior season, recording 73 tackles and 1.5 sacks and was named first-team All-Atlantic Coast Conference in recognition of his successful senior season.